legacysurvey/legacysurvey/pages/dr5/description.rst

        XXX,XXX    ``COMP``
 ================= ==================

+Note that the "REX" model replaces the "SIMP" model used in `DR4`_, `DR3`_ and earlier data releases.

 The decision to retain an object in the catalog and to re-classify it using models more complicated than a point source is made using the penalized changes to |chi|\ |sup2| in the image after subtracting the models for